Trump–Raffensperger phone call: Reactions

 Several House and Senate Republicans also condemned Trump's conduct, although no Republican described the conduct as criminal or an impeachable offense.
 Republican Senator Pat Toomey called it a "new low in this whole futile and sorry episode" and commended "Republican election officials across the country who have discharged their duties with integrity over the past two months while weathering relentless pressure, disinformation, and attacks from the president and his campaign."
 Other congressional Republicans defended Trump's Georgia call, including House Minority Leader Kevin McCarthy and Georgia Senator David Perdue, who told Fox News in an interview that he thinks releasing the tape of the call was "disgusting."

 Raffensperger tweeted that "the truth will come out" regarding the incident.
-On January 4, Raffensperger confirmed the phone conversation during an interview which aired on Good Morning America.
-He said, "I’m not a lawyer.
-All I know is that we’re going to follow the law, follow the process.
+On January 4, Raffensperger confirmed the phone conversation during an interview that aired on Good Morning America.
+He said, "I'm not a lawyer.
+All I know is that we're going to follow the law, follow the process.
 Truth matters.
-And we’ve been fighting these rumors for the last two months."
+And we've been fighting these rumors for the last two months."

-Republican legislators within the Georgia State Senate are attempting to interfere in the Fulton County District Attorney's investigation of the phone call by introducing a constitutional amendment to mandate the calling of a state-wide grand jury to investigate election crimes instead of a regular county-wide grand jury, named SR 100.
+Republican legislators within the Georgia State Senate attempted to interfere in the Fulton County District Attorney's investigation of the phone call by introducing a constitutional amendment which would have mandated the calling of a state-wide grand jury to investigate election crimes instead of a regular county-wide grand jury.
 According to numerous reports, this would force the District Attorney to summon grand jurors from more conservative, rural counties as well as dilute the diversity of the members present.
-However, due to the Republicans lacking a two-thirds majority in both houses of the Georgia General Assembly, the resolution appears unlikely to pass.
-As of April 2022, the amendment is being considered by Georgia's State Legislature.
+However, due to the Republicans lacking a two-thirds majority in both houses of the Georgia General Assembly, the resolution was considered unlikely to pass.
+In April 2022, the legislative session ended without the resolution having been enacted.